 Home » Margaret Elmira Bowser Took A Cross-Country Trip & Vanished In 2007

 The National Missing and Unidentified Persons System states that Margaret was last seen in Winston-Salem on February 1, 2007, so it’s unclear whether or not she actually made it to California.
 It’s also shared that Margaret’s car was sold, so I’m not sure if it was sold in San Francisco or in another city along the way.
-I’m assuming that she made it to San Fran because the police department handling the case is in that city.
-Where she was living, the reason for her trip, if she had friends in San Francisco, and any other personal details about Margaret’s life and travels remains a mystery.
+I’m assuming she made it to San Fran because the police department handling the case is in that city.
+Where she lived, the reason for her trip, if she had friends in San Francisco, and any other personal details about Margaret’s travels remain a mystery.

 At the time of her disappearance, Margaret Elmira Bowser stood 5 feet 5 inches and 125 pounds.
 She had black/dark brown hair and brown eyes.
-Both of her ears are pierced and her nickname is “Mira.”
-Information about any distinguishing marks on her body or the clothing items she was last seen wearing have not been shared.
-She would be 49-years-old at the time of this publication.
+Both of her ears are pierced, and her nickname is “Mira.”
+Information about any distinguishing marks on her body or the clothing items she was last seen wearing has not been shared.
+She would be 49 years old at the time of this publication.